fflowio/mobile_game/README_HELP.md

 This workshop is aimed at complete beginners.
 We're expecting some teenagers may have experience with [scratch](https://scratch.mit.edu), but we don't assume it.

-You're still welcome if you know more about coding in general, or about flutter specifically, but you might find it slightly slow-paced.
+You're still welcome if you know more about coding in general, or about flutter specifically.
 We'd still love your feedback!

 Given that it's for beginners, would you change the pace or some of the explanations?